 | Your team thinks in objects, not SQL. | Your team thinks in SQL. |

-| You value polished migration tooling. | You want to ship without a generation step. |
+| You value polished migration tooling with data-loss detection. | You want to ship without a generation step. |

-| Junior engineers will work in the codebase. | You want zero ORM overhead on hot paths. |
+| Junior engineers will work in the codebase. | You write performance-sensitive queries by hand. |

-| You use Studio (Prisma’s GUI) for inspection. | You use psql or a SQL GUI for inspection. |
+| You use Studio (Prisma’s GUI) for data inspection. | You deploy to Cloudflare Workers with strict size limits. |

 Production checklist when you commit to Drizzle